Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: MCP6002-E/P Rail-to-Rail Single Supply Op-Amp

-**Rationale:** The MCP6002-E/P offers enough for this design while staying inexpensive and simple to use.
-I like how it has a second op-amp built in, which is useful for debugging or redesigning the circuit if something goes wrong.
-The TLV2372IP would work, but it is more expensive and doesn't offer too much more than what's needed, and the OPA2337PA is overkill for a sunlight detecting circuit, especially with its price point.
+**Rationale:** The MCP6002-E/P offers sufficient functionality for this design while remaining inexpensive and straightforward to use.
+I appreciate that it features a second op-amp, which is useful for debugging or redesigning the circuit if something goes wrong.
+The TLV2372IP would work, but it is more expensive and doesn't offer significantly more than what's needed.
+The OPA2337PA is overkill for a sunlight detecting circuit, especially considering its price point.

 ### LDR (Photoresistor)